cernoch/thumbsup-cron/README.md

       - PGID=[GID_OF_GALLERY_FILES]
 ```

-And the just `docker compose --detach`.
+And the just `docker compose up --detach`.

 - Windows: Feel free to delete the `environment` section.
 - Linux: Don't forget that `[PATH_TO_THE_GALLERY]` must be writable by `[UID_OF_GALLERY_FILES]`!